vladigleba/vladigleba.github.io/posts/basics/spirit.md

 ## What happens when one is filled with the Spirit?

 > But the *fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance*: against such there is no law.
-And they that are Christ's have *crucified the flesh with the affections and lusts*.
+And they that are Christ’s have *crucified the flesh with the affections and lusts*.
 If we live in the Spirit, let us also walk in the Spirit.
 Let us not be desirous of vain glory, provoking one another, envying one another.
 {% ct 'Galatians 5:22-26' %}

 > This I say then, Walk in the Spirit, and ye shall *not fulfil the lust of the flesh*.